Information for new students

 Each semester, during the week of late registration, the ability to drop courses ends one day prior to the ability to add courses.
 Please be aware of these deadlines by checking the Academic Calendar, because you cannot drop a course on the last day of late registration.

-Every student must register for, and maintain, a Knights e-mail account.
+Every student must register for, and maintain, a student e-mail account.
 You should check this account regularly to avoid missing important and critical information from the university.